 How to Make Easy Vegan Fried Rice with Tofu

-Step 4: Add frozen vegetables and cooked brown rice.
-Cover and cook for 5 minutes or until frozen vegetables are cooked through.
+- Add the frozen vegetables and brown rice, cover, and cook until the vegetables are cooked.

-This recipe is a paired simpler version of my favorite easy vegan chili.
-It takes only five main ingredients plus chili powder, salt, and pepper.
-It comes together in less than 30 minutes and tastes excellent with vegan cornbread muffins or a small side salad.
+This recipe is a simpler version of my favorite easy vegan chili.
+It has only five main ingredients: chili powder, salt, and pepper.
+It comes together in less than 30 minutes and tastes excellent with vegan cornbread muffins or a small salad.

 Ingredients